 Luxury (€230 and up)

-• Collector’s Victory Hotel – here’s a charming hotel just a short walk from the attractions and all great restaurants in the Stockholm city centre!
-The accommodation boasts beautifully-designed rooms with a naval theme and modern amenities.
+- Collector’s Victory Hotel – Here’s a charming hotel just a short walk from the attractions and many great restaurants in the Stockholm city center!
+The accommodation boasts beautifully designed rooms with a naval theme and modern amenities.

 Mid-range (€130 – €230)

-• Collector’s Lady Hamilton Hotel – this hotel has a wonderful central location and some amazing rooms!
-They have their own sauna, plunge pool, and there are plenty of places within walking distance where you can eat, drink and shop.
+- Collector’s Lady Hamilton Hotel – This hotel has a wonderful central location and some amazing rooms!
+They have their own sauna and plunge pool, and there are plenty of places within walking distance where you can eat, drink, and shop.

 Budget (up to €130)